Getting a Mortgage with a Poor Credit Score

 It’s easier when you speak to one of our advisors

-It's not impossible to get a mortgage with a poor credit score
+It is possible to get a mortgage with poor credit

 We understand that life doesn’t always go to plan.
 When times are tough, you may look to a credit card or a loan to help you get by.
 If you’ve had some late payments or even had a default, you could still be eligible for a mortgage.